Where U.S. presidential candidates stand on breaking up Big Tech

 In Congress, Harris, along with fellow candidate Senator Amy Klobuchar, introduced the bipartisan ENOUGH Act in 2017 to protect against online exploitation of private images.

-Harris recently called on Twitter to suspend Trump’s Twitter account, saying his tweets threaten violence.
+Harris recently called on Twitter TWTR.O to suspend Trump’s Twitter account, saying his tweets threaten violence.
 In response, the company said that Trump’s tweets did not violate its policies.

 The Minnesota senator has made oversight of big technology companies one of her major issues in Congress and argued for data privacy laws and net neutrality safeguards as priorities at her campaign launch in February.